Punchcut Reveals the Next Level of Conscious Experience Design in 2022 FutureView Design Trends Report

-SAN FRANCISCO, June 06, 2022 (GLOBE NEWSWIRE) -- Punchcut, a leading digital design firm that helps companies drive meaningful innovation in digital products, today released its annual trends report, FutureView: The Next Level of Conscious Design.
+San Francisco, June 10, 2022 (GLOBE NEWSWIRE) -- Punchcut, a leading digital design firm that helps companies drive meaningful innovation in digital products, today released its annual trends report, FutureView: The Next Level of Conscious Design.
 The report provides an in-depth look at how businesses are implementing meaningful design innovations within digital products, and provides insights across four key themes that will drive the next era of digital interaction: Personal Innovation, Insightful Intelligence, Natural Immersion, and Communal Systems.

 The report asserts that digital interactions must become more intuitive as intelligent experiences are seamlessly integrated into people’s lives.
 Consumers now expect products to be “conscious” – anticipatory and context-aware.
 As these digital experiences become more connected with the real world, people will have access to intelligent, intuitive tools that allow them to achieve their goals more quickly and easily.
 In the report, Punchcut reveals how Conscious Experience Design will continue to transform products across industries and improve the way people interact with technology and their environments across the themes: